Willy Adames Preview, Player Props: Brewers vs. Cubs

 Willy Adames At The Plate

-- Adames has had an RBI in 35 games this season (29.7%), including 15 multi-RBI outings (12.7%).
-He has also driven home three or more of his team's runs in eight contests.
+- Adames has had at least one RBI in 30.3% of his games this year (36 of 119), with more than one RBI 15 times (12.6%).
+He has also accounted for three or more of his team's runs in eight contests.

-- He has scored a run in 43 games this season, with multiple runs 12 times.
+- He has scored in 44 of 119 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.